 Qualification of Proposals

-For Proposals not rejected under the Admissibility Stage in accordance with Section 46.1, the Tender Committee shall determine to its satisfaction whether each Tenderer meets the qualifying criteria specified in Qualification Criteria in Sections 31, 32, 35, 38.
+For Proposals not rejected under the Admissibility Stage in accordance with Section 46.1, the Tender Committee shall determine to its satisfaction whether each Investor meets the qualifying criteria specified in Qualification Criteria in Sections 31, 32, 35, 38.

-The determination shall be based upon an examination of the documentary evidence of the Tenderer’s qualifications submitted by the Tenderer, pursuant to Sections 31.2, 32.2, 35.2 and 38.2.
+The determination shall be based upon an examination of the documentary evidence of the Investor’s qualifications submitted by the Investor, pursuant to Sections 31.2, 32.2, 35.2 and 38.2.

 In the event the Tender Committee admits the investor to the auction on the basis of a Roadmap, the Tender Committee checks whether the roadmap has been drawn up according to the model and contains the information required by the tender documentation.